 - The middle two-fourth is linked to the ampulla of the rectum from which it’s divided by loose connective tissue.

 - The lower quarter is associated with the perineal body dividing it from the anal canal.

 - The upper part is associated with the ureters that are close to the lateral fornices and are crossed by the uterine artery.

 - The middle part is associated with the anterior fibres of levator ani (pubococcygeus part) and pelvic fascia.

-- The lower part is related to urogenital diaphragm, bulb of vestibule, bulbospongiosus, and greater vestibular gland (of Bartholin).
+- The lower part is related to the urogenital diaphragm, bulb of vestibule, bulbospongiosus, and greater vestibular gland (of Bartholin).

 The wall of vagina includes the following 3 layers: